 Candidate must have a high school diploma, GED, or equivalent.

-Unemployed In Corrosion
+Non-Certified In Corrosion

-Candidates must currently be unemployed, or employed in a position unrelated to corrosion or corrosion control.
 Applications received from candidates who currently hold a NACE certification will not be considered.

 Military Veteran, “Short” Active Service Members, National Guardsmen, or Reservists

 Candidates must fall into one of the following categories, and must meet all requirements as outlined:

 - Candidates who fall under this category have served full-time as a member of the United States Army, Navy, Air Force, Marine Corps, or Coast Guard.

 - Individuals who enlisted on or before September 7, 1980 must have served on Active Duty at least 180 continuous days, not including time spent training, to be considered a full time veteran.
 (DD-214, Item 12.c.).
 Individuals with less than 180 continuous days may apply if the individual was medically discharged for a service-connected disability.
 (DD-214, Item 28).

 - Individuals who enlisted after September 8, 1980 must have served at least 24 continuous months on Active Duty, not including time spent training, to be considered a full-time veteran.
 Candidates who do not meet the minimum length of service of 24 months requirement will not be considered for participation in the program.
 (DD-214, Item 12.c.)